Resonances for large one-dimensional "ergodic" systems: The main results

 \subsubsection{The integrated density of states and the Lyapunov exponent}

-It is well known (see e.g.~\cite{MR94h:47068}) that the integrated density of states of $H$, say $N(E)$, is defined as the following limit
+It is well known (see, e.g.,~\cite{MR94h:47068}) that the integrated density of states of $H$, say, $N(E)$ is defined as the following limit

 The above limit does not depend on the boundary conditions used to define the restriction $H^\Z_{\omega|\llbracket-L,L\rrbracket}$.
 It defines the distribution function of a probability measure supported on $\Sigma$.
 Under our assumptions on the random potential, $N$ is known to be Lipschitz continuous (\cite{MR94h:47068,MR2509110}).
-Let $\displaystyle n(E)=\frac{dN}{dE}(E)$ be its derivative; it exists for almost energy.
-If one assumes more regularity on $g$ the density of the random variables $(\omega_n)_n$, then $n$ can be shown to exist everywhere and to be regular (see e.g.~\cite{MR883643}).\\ One also defines the Lyapunov exponent, say $\rho(E)$ as follows
+Let $\displaystyle n(E)=\frac{dN}{dE}(E)$ be its derivative; it exists for almost all energies.
+If one assumes more regularity on $g$ the density of the random variables $(\omega_n)_n$, then, the density of states $n$ can be shown to exist everywhere and to be regular (see, e.g.,~\cite{MR883643}).\\ One also defines the Lyapunov exponent, say $\rho(E)$ as follows

 where